Other Procedures

 • (a)

-• the advertisement must include details such as:
+3. The advertisement must include details such as:

-• number of shares accepted
+1. Total number of shares tendered.

-• date of payment of consideration
+3. Date of payment of consideration.

 • (b)

-• (i)
+2. (i)

-• it must be published in all the same newspapers
+1. It must be published in all the same newspapers where the detailed public statement was earlier published.

-• (ii)
+3. (ii)

-• at the same time, it must be sent to:
+1. At the same time, it must be sent to:

-• after the offer ends, a detailed public update must be issued within 5 days and widely communicated for transparency
+• After the offer ends, a detailed public update must be issued within 5 days and widely communicated for transparency.

 Previous